The Tao of Improv

 “I got it, I got it,” I say huffing.

-The Improfessionals, and Brad and I are starting a 3-person scene; Ann, stands on the sidelines waiting for a good time to enter.
+It is the weekly practice of our improv troupe, The Improfessionals, and Brad and I are starting a 3-person scene; Ann, stands on the sidelines waiting for a good time to enter.
 In improv fashion our fellow actors have set up the scene by giving us suggestions: Brad and I are brothers who run a concrete factory, and Ann is surprisingly free to be any character she likes.
 But to ramp up the challenge, they have endowed each of us with a phobia – mine is a fear of bold print, Brad’s is a fear of aftershave lotion, and Ann’s is condiments.
 Somehow we need to work these into the scene and our characters.

 Brad and I put the imaginary block down.
 We both stand with hands on knees, puffing like race horses.